Mukush019/Bank-Loan-Analysis-SQL-Report/Credit Risk Analysis.md

 ---
 ## Project Overview

 This project is focused on credit risk analysis using MySQL to analyze financial loan data.
 It provides insights into loan applications, disbursements, and risk metrics.
-By understanding loan portfolio performance, this project aims to help financial institutions manage risk.
+This project aims to help financial institutions manage risk by understanding loan portfolio performance.

 ## Data Sources